letsencrypt/acme-spec/draft-barnes-acme.md

 : The string "recoveryContact"

 token (optional, string):
 : If the user transferred a token from a contact email or call into the client software, the client sends it here.
-If it the client has received a 200 success response while polling the RecoveryContact Challenge's successURL, this field SHOULD be ommitted.
+If it the client has received a 200 success response while polling the RecoveryContact Challenge's successURL, this field SHOULD be omitted.

 ~~~~~~~~~~